dariofervenza/data_collector_pymongo_pyqt/README.md

 * A reddis container that stores the serialized figures with the historical data + forecasts
 * A mongoDB server where weather data is stored and also where alarms created by the user are saved
 * A websockets server that handles client GUI's requests, retrieves data from the database and sends it to the pyqt5 client
-* A GUI client where the final user can check the weather data, filter it, set alarms and receive notifications and more!
+* A GUI client where the final user can check the weather data, filter it, set alarms, receive notifications and more!

 Here you can see how I connected all these components in a diagram: